Nefil/Toyota_analysis/README.md

-Simple analysis of Toyota cars
+Simple analysis of Toyota cars in R language.